-A Non-threat Advisory, shown as an open white diamond, is displayed for all other traffic beyond 6 nm that is neither a TA or PA.
+A Non-threat Advisory, shown as an open white diamond, is displayed for traffic beyond 6 nm that is neither a TA or PA.

-Relative altitude, when available, is displayed above or below the corresponding intruder symbol in hundreds of feet.
+Relative altitude, when available, is displayed above or below the corresponding intruder symbol in hundreds of feet (Figure 6-167).
 When this altitude is above own aircraft, it is preceded by a '+' symbol; a minus sign '-' indicates traffic is below own aircraft.

-A vertical trend arrow to the right of the intruder symbol indicates climbing or descending traffic with an upward or downward-pointing arrow respectively.
+A vertical trend arrow to the right of the intruder symbol (Figure 6-167) indicates climbing or descending traffic with an upward or downward-pointing arrow respectively.

-Figure 6-155 Intruder Altitude and Vertical Trend Arrow
+Figure 6-167 Intruder Altitude and Vertical Trend Arrow